biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/compile-foundry.md

   foundry.toml --> configuration
 ```

-The `foundry.toml` file is already pre-configured to connect to the Biyachain EVM Testnet.
+The `foundry.toml` file is already pre-configured to connect to the Biya Chain EVM Testnet.
-All you need to do before proceeding is to provide it with a private key of your Biyachain Testnet account.
+All you need to do before proceeding is to provide it with a private key of your Biya Chain Testnet account.

 Enter the following command to import a private key, and save it against an account named `biyaTest`: